UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 Why Smaller Businesses Should Act Now — Not in 2027

 This means the effective deadline for many SMEs is January 2027 — not July 2027 — simply by virtue of who their customers are.
+And setup takes 1–4 weeks depending on your ERP.
+The pilot opens 1 July 2026 — use it to test your system before the mandate hits.

-What Fastlane Does: E-Invoicing Readiness Service
+What Fastlane Does: End-to-End E-Invoicing Setup

 Our Approach — No ERP Replacement